philnash/ruby-whatsapp-bots/keywords/README.md

 If you send a message that doesn't include "cat" or "dog" it will respond to say "I only know about dogs or cats, sorry!"

+## Build this bot yourself

+You can see how to build this bot in the blog post [Build a WhatsApp chatbot with Ruby, Sinatra and Twilio](https://www.twilio.com/blog/whatsapp-chatbot-ruby-sinatra-twilio).

 ## Running the bot

 Follow the instructions from the main [README](../README.md) to download the project, install the dependencies, set up the environment variables, and configure the WhatsApp sandbox.